female blue-collar apprentice using laptop in classroom

 The BizLibrary Solution directly supports multimodal learning at all levels from directly in the platform.
 Our content library offers multiple kinds of microlearning videos that support many forms of multimodal learning style(s).
 Learning reviews and assessments also help create a blended learning environment by supplementing and reinforcing what employees have previously learned.

-If you’re looking for more assistance with multimodal learning, check out our blended learning webinar or reach out to a solutions consultant for more information!
+If you’re looking for more assistance with multimodal learning, reach out to a solutions consultant for more information!